bonz0/Decision-Tree/README.md

 ### Technical Notes:

 The algorithm that builds the decision tree is a recursive algorithm and is implemented in the function `buildDecisionTree()` which is defined in `functions.cpp`.
 The splitting column is decided based on information gain.
 This information gain is calculated using entropy which is a measure of randomness of information.
 The less random a split leaves the table in, the more information we can gain from it.
-So we split the column which gives us the most information gain (least entropy).
+So we split the table on the column which gives us the most information gain (least entropy).

 ### Tags